loreum-org/chamber-contracts/README.md

     }
 ```

 Each Chamber is created with a designated number of leaders and a quorum.
 Each leader has a single vote and is represented by an NFT tokenId.
-If a member of the community removes their stake against a tokenId, that leader may fall-off the leader board and lose their ability to approve transaction proposals.
-Leaders have multisig signing authority only so long as their stake delegation places their tokenId in the top number of leaders on the leaderboard.
+If a member of the community removes their delegatation to a tokenId, that leader may fall-off the leader board and lose their ability to approve transaction proposals.
+Leaders have multisig signing authority only so long as their delegation places them at the top of the leaderboard.
 This creates a representative board of decision makers based on revocable authority by delegation.

 ### Setup